kean/Pulse/README.md

 > Pulse **is not** a network debugging proxy tool like Proxyman, Charles, or Wireshark.
 It *won't* automatically intercept all network traffic coming from your app or device.

 ## Getting Started

-1. Follow [Pulse docs](https://kean-docs.github.io/pulse/documentation/pulse/) to integrate `Pulse` framework and enable [network logging](https://kean-docs.github.io/pulse/documentation/pulse/networklogging-article)
-2. Follow [PulseUI docs](https://kean-docs.github.io/pulseui/documentation/pulseui/) to add Pulse console into your app (see `MainView`)
-2. Download [Pulse Pro](https://github.com/kean/PulsePro) to use remote logging and view logs shared from other devices

-## Documentation

-Pulse is easy to learn and use:
+The best way to start using Pulse is with the [**Getting Started**](https://kean-docs.github.io/pulse/documentation/pulse/gettingstarted) guide.
+There are many ways to use it and to learn more, see the dedicated docs:

-- [Pulse Docs](https://kean-docs.github.io/pulse/documentation/pulse/) describe how to integrate the main framework and enable logging
+- [**Pulse Docs**](https://kean-docs.github.io/pulse/documentation/pulse/) describe how to integrate the main framework and enable logging
-- [PulseUI Docs](https://kean-docs.github.io/pulseui/documentation/pulseui/) contains information about adding the debug menu and console into your app
+- [**PulseUI Docs**](https://kean-docs.github.io/pulseui/documentation/pulseui/) contains information about adding the debug menu and console into your app
-- [PulseLogHandler Docs](https://kean-docs.github.io/pulseloghandler/documentation/pulseloghandler/) describe how to use Pulse as [SwiftLog](https://github.com/apple/swift-log) backend
+- [**PulseLogHandler Docs**](https://kean-docs.github.io/pulseloghandler/documentation/pulseloghandler/) describe how to use Pulse as [SwiftLog](https://github.com/apple/swift-log) backend

 <a href="https://kean.blog/pulse/home">
 <img src="https://user-images.githubusercontent.com/1567433/184552639-cf6765df-b5af-416b-95d3-0204e32df9d6.png">